Where to Take Photos at the Colorful Gamcheon Culture Village (감천문화마을) | Busan, South Korea

 Wall painting of Homer Simpson on our walk to the entrance of Gamcheon Culture Village

 Let’s experience a bit of history and culture here!
 It’s the best thing to do when you visit a place for the first time, in my opinion.
 You’ll understand the local place and people more.
 The first stop of day three in Busan was the Gamcheon Culture Village (감천문화마을).
 The village is known as the “Santorini of Korea”.
-You can easily see the similarities between both places.
-From the top view of Santorini of Greece and Busan in South Korea, the vibrant buildings will be the first to catch your eyes.
+You can easily see the similarities between the two places.
+From the top view of Santorini in Greece and Busan in South Korea, the vibrant buildings will be the first to catch your eye.
 The view is full of colorful houses and coffee shops on a hill with winding alleys.

 Gamcheon Culture Village entrance

-pink alleyway leading to a door to the rooftop
+Pink alleyway leading to a green door to the rooftop

 There are so many cute shops!
 Some of them are easy to miss because they are hidden and tucked away in an alley.
 There are souvenir shops and galleries you can go to.
 The whole village is an art gallery!